christiandudel/EDSD2020/README.md

 ## Contact

-Feel free to get in touch if you have any questions of find any errors: dudel@demogr.mpg.de
+If you have any questions (or find any errors) you can post them on Slack.
+Alternatively, you can send me an email: dudel@demogr.mpg.de